asurixyz/LUMEN/README.md

 - East African Coast (`eac.html`)
   - Total trade volume with East African countries.
   - Investment series across countries/sectors.
-  - Excludes “Source/Notes” columns from legends.
+  - Excludes "Source/Notes" columns from legends.

 - Persian Gulf (`pg.html`)
   - Total trade volume in the Gulf.
-  - Key players’ trade with Gulf countries.
+  - Key players' trade with Gulf countries.
-  - Excludes “Source/Notes” columns from legends.
+  - Excludes "Source/Notes" columns from legends.

 ## Data and assumptions

 - CSVs are expected to have a `Year` column plus one or more numeric series.
 - Column names are used directly as legend labels; updating headers updates the plots.
 - Some pages auto-handle long-form vs wide-form data.
-- Numeric strings like “$1,234” or “44%” are parsed to numbers.
+- Numeric strings like "$1,234" or "44%" are parsed to numbers.

 ## Adding or updating data